tinne26/mipix/README.md

 I haven't written examples oriented to end users yet, the only examples available are a bit overkill as they were designed to help me debug and test features.
 See https://github.com/tinne26/mipix-examples.

-## WIP status

-- Missing features: probably a couple window size management functions (though we ideally need [ebiten/issues/2978](https://github.com/hajimehoshi/ebiten/issues/2978) resolved first), maybe `HiRes().Project()`, maaaaybe `HiRes().DrawTriangles()`, or some form of `DrawEachAt(...)`..?
-I'm surprisingly happy with the feature set at the moment, to be honest.
-- Annoyances: practically speaking, drawing UI on top of mipix is a bit annoying.
-Ideally, you would use bitmap fonts and a bitmap font renderer, but no good solution exists for this yet.
-I'm working on it on a separate project, though, so hopefully someday...